RaveJS/rave/README.md

 RaveJS uses the metadata *you're already generating* when you use JavaScript package managers such as [npm](//npmjs.org) and [Bower](//bower.io).
-This moves the configuration task to package authors and integrators.
+RaveJS moves the configuration task to package authors and integrators.
 Package authors already create metadata when they wish to publish their packages to npm and Bower.
 RaveJS uses the metadata in package.json and bower.json to auto-configure an ES6 Loader (or Loader shim) so there's no messy AMD config or browserify build process.

-RaveJS Extensions allow third-parties to provide new capabilities to RaveJS or to your application.
+RaveJS Extensions allow third parties to provide new capabilities to RaveJS or to your application.
 Install the extensions you desire easily through npm (`npm install --save <name-of-rave-extension>`) or Bower (`bower install --save <name-of-rave-extension>`).